vippsas/vipps-solutions/static-qr-at-pos/README.md

 ## Step 1: The user scan the QR

-The user scan the static merchant callback QR.
-The QR might be shown on a screen or it could be a sticker placed in a store, on the cash register, on a vending machine++.
+The user scans the static merchant callback QR.
+The QR could for example be shown on a screen, or be printed out and placed on a cash register, a portable pos or a vending machine

 ## Step 2: Merchant receives an ID

 When the user scans the QR, the merchant will receive a notification that the QR has been scanned.
-Meanwhile, the Vipps/Mobilepay app is showing a waiting screen to the user – so the user understands that the scan went through.
+Meanwhile, the Vipps/Mobilepay app will show a waiting screen to the user.
+Thus, the user understands that the scan was successful.

 ## Step 3: Merchant sends payment